 How much?
 Forumites report you generally get up to about £10-£20 per hour.
-Of course, wages vary depending where you work and some models are paid on a 'per job' basis, usually earning more.
+Of course, wages vary depending where you work and some models are paid 'per job', earning more.

 Find out more: Make enquiries at local colleges.
-Join the discussion and read other MoneySavers' top suggestions or add your own in the Life modelling discussion.
+Join the discussion, read other MoneySavers' top suggestions or add your own in the Life modelling discussion.

 Be a TV extra